Pixies (band): Music

-Pixies incorporates elements of surf rock and punk rock, with an emphasis on contrasting volume dynamics.
+The Pixies incorporate elements of surf rock and punk rock, with an emphasis on contrasting volume dynamics.
 Spin described them as "surf music-meets-Stooges spikiness and oft-imitated stop/start and quiet/loud dynamics".
-Its music has also been pictured as "an unorthodox marriage of surf music and punk rock, ... characterized by Black's bristling lyrics and hackle-raising caterwaul, Kim Deal's whispered harmonies and waspy basslines, Joey Santiago's fragile guitar, and the persistent flush of David Lovering's drums."
-The band's music incorporates extreme dynamic shifts; Francis explained in 1991, "Those are the two basic components of rock music ... the dreamy side and the rockin' side.
+Their music was described as "an unorthodox marriage of surf music and punk rock ... characterized by Black's bristling lyrics and hackle-raising caterwaul, Deal's whispered harmonies and waspy basslines, Joey Santiago's fragile guitar, and the persistent flush of David Lovering's drums."

+The music incorporates extreme dynamic shifts.
+Francis said in 1991, "Those are the two basic components of rock music ... the dreamy side and the rockin' side.
 It's always been either sweaty or laid back and cool.
 We do try to be dynamic, but it's dumbo dynamics, because we don't know how to do anything else.
 We can play loud or quiet—that's it."